Dr. Matthew Kaufman has Performed

 Obviously, there is no guarantee that we will be able to offer you surgery, or that surgery will absolutely cure your phrenic nerve injury.
 However, we invite you to contact us so that we may arrange a phone discussion with one of our patient coordinators to discuss the circumstances of your phrenic nerve injury and diaphragm paralysis, and determine if you may be a candidate.

 Dr. Matthew Kaufman is an award-winning cosmetic and reconstructive plastic surgeon, board certified in both Plastic Surgery and Otolaryngology-Head and Neck Surgery, and he is a Fellow of the American College of Surgeons (FACS).
 Dr. Kaufman embarked on his surgical training at one of the nation’s top training programs for Otolaryngology – Head and Neck Surgery at The Mount Sinai Hospital in Manhattan.
 He continued his training in Plastic and Reconstructive Surgery at the prestigious UCLA Medical Center in Los Angeles.
 Among his nerve surgery expertise which he performs together with his partners at the Institute for Advanced Reconstruction in Shrewsbury, NJ, Dr. Kaufman is the only known surgeon to perform specialized phrenic nerve surgery.
-As of October, 2011, Australia will be his furthest patient; 11 is the youngest he has operated on for phrenic nerve problems, and early 70s the oldest.
+He has patients worldwide, including from Australia, Canada, Israel and one scheduled from Ireland; 11 is the youngest he has operated on for phrenic nerve problems, and early 70s the oldest.

 Q: How much of your practice is devoted to phrenic nerve surgery?